Enjoy a short break in Cornwall at our beautiful country estate

 Hengar Manor is the destination for a short break in Cornwall.
 At our Cornish country estate you can get away from it all and relax in our superb range of accommodation.
 Stay on-site and make use of the fantastic on-site facilities, including heated indoor swimming pool, spa and treatment centre and restaurant.
 Or venture out and about and explore Cornwall in all its glory.
 With the rolling hills of Bodmin Moor all around and the breathtaking beauty of the North Cornwall coast close by, a short break at our holiday park in Cornwall represents a true escape to the country.

 Short breaks in Cornwall are becoming ever-more popular and it’s easy to see why.
 At Hengar Manor you can enjoy a short break away and sample top class family attractions, visit idyllic locations and drink in the outstanding natural beauty all around.
 And at our country estate you can enjoy a short break in Cornwall without spending a fortune or compromising on the quality of the accommodation.
-Our prices for short breaks start from just £149 for stays in our cosy bungalows but you can also choose to stay in our holiday lodges, waterside cabins, Daisy Door cottages, holiday villas, holiday caravans or Manor House apartments.

 How much can you see during a short break in Cornwall?
 You’d be surprised…